mikeleo03/Course-Scheduler_Backend/README.md

 Ths runs the app in the development mode.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.
-You can also use the environment by appyling the basic .env configuration on .env.example file.
+You can also use the environment by appyling the basic .env configuration on .env.example file.<br />
+Also don't forget to uncomment the section in repository go that have comment "Uncomment for local development"

 ## References
 - https://go.dev/doc/